wp-plugins/wordpress-bootstrap-css/readme.txt

 * Twitter Bootstrap version 1.2.0

 == Upgrade Notice ==

+= 0.9.1 =
+* Restructured and centralized CSS on admin side.

 = 0.9 =
 * Improved compatibility with WordPress 3.3 and some bug fixes.